chanwutk/aarhus-aqi/readme.md

 # Air Pollutions in Ports
-This work is affiliated with the [Århus City Lab](https://aarhuscitylab.dk/english/) team, ITK department at DOKK1 (Århus, Denmark).
+This work is affiliated with the [Aarhus City Lab](https://aarhuscitylab.dk/english/) team, ITK department at DOKK1 (Århus, Denmark).

 ## Start Project